Language: english

 Des Henly's blog

-DES HENLY “ON THE ROAD” – ELVIS THE MUSICAL (part 2)
+Teil 5: DES HENLY “ON THE ROAD” ELVIS - THE MUSICAL (2)

 Touring with Fumble for the best part of ten years had its drawbacks, a mad succession of gigs, hotel rooms and cities across three continents.
 Appearing in “Elvis” the West End musical at the Astoria Theatre in London every night for nineteen months was a welcome relief, but if you read my blog last week you will know this award winning show was not without it’s incidents – here are a couple more !